DisarmRAG: Stealthy Retriever-Centric Poisoning to Disable Self-Correction in Retrieval-Augmented Generation (Extended Version): Threat Model

-\textbf{Attacker's Capabilities.} We assume that the attacker has white-box access to the retriever in the RAG system and can retrain or edit it so that it returns an attacker-crafted instruction when processing the victim query.
-This type of attack is practical because many real-world RAG systems \cite{chatrtx, langchain, liu2022llamaindex} adopt publicly available retrievers.
-For instance, NVIDIA's ChatRTX \cite{chatrtx} adopts open-source retriever models that can be easily downloaded and fine-tuned.
-An attacker could therefore obtain the public retriever, inject malicious behavior through fine-tuning or model editing, and then redistribute the modified model as a drop-in replacement \cite{zou2024poisonedragknowledgecorruptionattacks,ben2024gasliteing, cheng2024trojanragretrievalaugmentedgenerationbackdoor}.
-This form of model-level tampering is commonly referred to as a \emph{repackaging attack} in the software security literature \cite{luo2016repackage,10.1145/3485832.3488021}.
+\textbf{Attacker's Capabilities.} As \S~\ref{sec:paradigm-shift} has clarified the feasibility of poisoning the retriever in real-world RAG systems, we assume that the attacker has white-box access to the retriever and can retrain or edit it so that it returns an attacker-crafted instruction when processing a victim query.
+The attacker can then redistribute the poisoned retriever as a drop-in replacement via public model repositories.
+The attacker may also iteratively re-upload updated retriever variants to these repositories, allowing the set of victim queries to be adjusted over time.

-For the remaining components of the RAG system, namely, the knowledge base and the LLM, we assume the attacker has no direct access.
-In particular, the attacker cannot inspect or modify the knowledge base contents, query the LLM, or view its system prompt.
-The attacker's only influence lies in injecting adversarial contexts into the knowledge base and editing the retriever to return these contexts for victim queries.
+For the remaining components of the RAG system, namely, the knowledge base and the LLM, we assume the attacker does not have privileged or internal access.
+In particular, the attacker cannot inspect or arbitrarily modify existing knowledge-base contents, query the target deployed LLM, or view its system prompt.
+Consistent with prior RAG poisoning work, the attacker may contribute adversarial documents or web-accessible contents that are later indexed into the knowledge base, and additionally edit the retriever to return these contexts for victim queries.